 Ray Vander Laan: Thank you.
 It’s an honor to be here today.

-Jim: When you talk about this new release of, set 16, you filmed it on location there in Greece.
+Jim: When you talk about this new release of That the World May Know, Set 16, you filmed it on location there in Greece.
 Paul had the incredible opportunity to engage with the philosophers of the day, there in Athens, I think was his goal.
 I’m assuming that was the reason he probably saw Athens as a main place to go and preach the gospel - because he could reach so many.
 What do we need to understand about that culture at that time?

 Ray: It’s interesting, if you put the Athens part of Paul’s teaching journey, if you want to call it that, into context.
 He walked into the city, Luke writes in the book of Acts, and saw temples and idols everywhere.
 “And it troubled him greatly,” Luke says.
 Now, the question is, why would those idols trouble him?
 Well, obviously, the Bible says that worshipping an idol god is sinful.
 But, I think it’s deeper than that.
 Judaism resented and resisted idolatry, primarily because it took honor and credit and glory that belonged to God alone.
 Zeus doesn’t bring us the rain and the fertility and prosperity.
 Mars doesn’t defeat our enemies.
 They understood that there is only one God.
 So, if you worship idols, then in effect, you’re giving credit to someone other than the God, the Creator of the universe.